meetkabeershah/meetkabeershah.github.io/_posts/2015-9-16-HelloWorld.md

 >I wish you good luck for your future endeavours.

 To be honest, I didn't did anything so great for them.
-I kept re-reading these paras and realized how others see me.
+I kept re-reading these paras and realized how others motivate me.

 I asked myself - why can't I do something worthy?